1998code/iOS16-Live-Activities/README.md

 Console: Pizza delivery details: DA288E1B-F6F5-4BF1-AA73-E43E0CC13150 -> PizzaDeliveryAttributes(numberOfPizzas: 1, totalAmount: "$99")
 ```

-## How to pass image data to the widget
+## How to pass image data to the widget?
-1. YES.
-Use Local Assets Folder <br/>
+Q1.
+Can I use Local Assets Folder?<br />
+A1.
+YES.<br />
     a.
 Advantage: Easy to implement <br/>
        May possible to change image (string name) when updating the event<br/>
     b.
 Bad: Limited options and big app size.<br/>
             If you need to add more image sets, then re-upload to App Store is required (Time wasting, and not all users can get the instant update)<br/>
+Q2.
+Can I use Network Image?<br />
-2. YES.
+A2.
+YES.
 Load the image from the Internet, and pass the data to the widget via App Group and AppStorage (aka UserDefaults)<br/>
     a.
 Advantage: Can update in any time as the url can be changed / modify remotely.<br/>
        No need to store in Assets Folder and reduced app size.<br/>
     b.
 Limitation: Unless the user re-open the app, the image cannot be updated in the background.
+Q3.
+How about AsyncImage?<br />
-3. NO. Async Image (Known not working)
+A3.
+NO. (Known not working)

 Both cases 1 & 2 are already demoed on the sample project.